 We Are Sexual Harassment Lawyers Protecting the Civil Rights of California Employees

 The attorneys at the Genie Harrison Law Firm are passionate about helping victims of sexual harassment.
 Being subjected to abuse because of sex or gender makes victims feel helpless and cuts to the core of our self-worth, dignity and place in the community.
-Genie Harrison has experienced sexual harassment herself [CLICK HERE to read Genie’s story in Super Lawyers Magazine], we understand and we are here to help you take back your power.
+Genie Harrison has experienced sexual harassment herself, and she understands the pain and suffering that victims may experience.
+[CLICK HERE to read Genie’s story in Super Lawyers Magazine].

 What is “Sexual Harassment?”